 Chaotic inventory management

-Volume and class-based inventory management
+Volume inventory management

 Volume inventory storage places the SKUs with the highest turnover closest to the packing station.
 Products that sell the slowest are stored in the farthest location.

 Mobile shelf-based order pick systems